Victoria Principal: Early acting

 In 1974, she was cast in the blockbuster disaster film Earthquake.
 Principal won the supporting role of Rosa Amici, beating out both Susan Sarandon and Kay Lenz for the part.
-Prior to her third callback audition, she opted to cut her then waist-length brown hair, dye it black, and have it styled into an Afro.
+Prior to her third callback audition, she opted to cut her then waist-length brown hair, and have it styled into an Afro.
 Director Mark Robson was stunned, but impressed by Principal's risky transformation and dedication to look closer to the character.
 The film went on to become one of the era's highest-grossing films and received four Academy Award nominations and two Golden Globe nominations.
 She continued to act in lesser-known films such as I Will, I Will... for Now and Vigilante Force.
-Principal signed a three-picture deal with Brute Productions.
+Principal signed a three-picture deal with Brut Productions.

 Behind the scenes, transition, and return to acting

 Principal decided to leave acting and became a Hollywood talent agent and booking agent, which was her profession from 1975 to late 1977.
 She then had ambitions to study at law school and would support herself if needed through small acting roles on television and film, so as to fund her future college tuition.
 In 1976, she returned to her character in Earthquake by shooting additional scenes to expand the running time of the original picture for the broadcast premiere of that film, and in 1977, she made a guest appearance on the pilot of the television series Fantasy Island which aired on the ABC network, and in the 1977 television film The Night They Took Miss Beautiful on the NBC network.

 The urge to return to acting came when television producer Aaron Spelling offered Principal a role in the pilot of his television series Fantasy Island, which she accepted.